What are Coralline Algae?

 Nitrate levels tend to be quite low in natural environments and should, therefore, be kept below 5 ppm in your saltwater aquarium.
 These tend to come from waste and rotting food, hence, you should avoid overfeeding to prevent nitrates from accumulating.

-Produced when waste breakdowns, they can quickly deplete the water of oxygen and cause harm to other aquatic life.
+Produced when waste breakdowns, phosphates can quickly deplete the water of oxygen and cause harm to other aquatic life.
 These should, therefore, be vigilantly kept below 0.26 ppm.

 Maintaining a stable 2.8 to 4.3 meq/L is recommended specifically for saltwater aquariums.